shuye1024/Real-Address-Generator/README_EN.md

 - Support multiple country options
 - Display address location using Google Maps
 - Generate random phone numbers, names, and genders, with the ability to click to copy directly
+- Support for saving generated information and adding notes

 ## Deployment